 - Tetanus/Diphtheria/Pertussis (DTaP, Tdap, Td), Haemophilus Influenzae type b (HiB), Hepatitis (Hepatitis A, Hepatitis B, Twinrix), Pneumococcal Conjugate (Prevnar), Polio, Measles/Mumps/Rubella (MMR), Varicella (Varivax), Influenza, Meningococcal (Menactra), Shingles (Zostavax), Pneumococcal Saccharide (Pneumovax), Typhoid (Typhim Vi), HPV (Human Papilloma Virus)

 - Dispensary for those with the Student Medical Benefits Plan

 - IV administration

 Toggle ItemSpecialty Physicians and ServicesLaie is located in a rural area.
 We have a few specialists available at the Laie Shopping Center and the Koolauloa Health and Wellness Center, which are approximately five to 10 minutes away by a vehicle.
 Specialties at these locations include gynecology, obstetrics, pediatrics, optometry, and dental services.
 Additional services are also available at Kahuku Medical Center such as a radiology and emergency room.

 Medical care requiring a specialist in dermatology, cardiology, surgery, endocrinology, gastroenterology, urology, ophthalmology, otolaryngology, neurology, psychiatry, etc. can be obtained primarily in Kaneohe (40 minutes away), Wahiawa (40 minutes away), and Honolulu (one hour away).
+Students must get an authorized referral first by making an appointment with the Health Center physicians.
 Health Services staff can provide directions to help you make it safely to your appointment.